Skip to content

 HubSpot Blog’s email subscription form allows users to pick the blog emails he or she wants to receive, which is handy.

-Note: Instead of sending all emails to all subscribers, allow subscribers to pick the topics they are interested in.
+What stands out: Instead of sending all emails to all subscribers, allow subscribers to pick the topics they are interested in.

-12. He Spoke Style
+11. He Spoke Style

 Built with: Shopkeeper Theme